hphelion/documentation/moonshot/manage.operational-dashboard.settings-tab.md

 </tr>

 <tr style="background-color: white; color: black;">
-<td style="font-weight:bold;"> Log level </td>
+<td style="font-weight:bold;"> Save button </td>
-<td> Defaults to Info.
-The five levels used for message logging are, in order of gravity: Critical, Error, Warning, Info, and Debug. </td>
+<td> After entering a valid license key, click <b>Save</b> to update the HP Cloud OS for Moonshot license. </td>
 </tr>

 </table>

-## About
+## About {#about}

-The About panel displays the version of the Operational Dashboard and the HP Cloud OS for Moonshot build, and the copyrights.
+The About panel displays the version of the Operational Dashboard, the version of the HP Cloud OS for Moonshot build, and the copyright information.

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>